 RBI keeps policy repo rate unchanged at 4%

-The Monetary Policy Committee (MPC) of the Reserve Bank o India (RBI) at its meeting on Friday decided to keep the policy repo rate under the liquidity adjustment facility (LAF) unchanged at 4.0 per cent.
+The Monetary Policy Committee (MPC) of the Reserve Bank of India (RBI) at its meeting on Friday decided to keep the policy repo rate under the liquidity adjustment facility (LAF) unchanged at 4.0 per cent.

-Consequently, the reverse repo rate under the LAF remains unchanged at 3.35 per cent and the marginal standing facility (MSF) rate and the Bank Rate at 4.25 per cent.
+The reverse repo rate under the LAF remains unchanged at 3.35 per cent and the marginal standing facility (MSF) rate and the Bank Rate at 4.25 per cent.